AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Introduction

 \paragraph{Contribution} The contributions of this dataset are manifold, significantly enhancing the adaptability and performance of machine learning models.
-The use of outpainting not only increases the diversity of the dataset but also simulates real-world conditions where vehicles appear at various sizes in various parts of an image.
+The use of outpainting not only increases the diversity of the dataset but also simulates real-world conditions where vehicles appear at varying scales and locations within an image.
 This simulation is crucial for developing robust algorithms capable of accurate vehicle classification and localization under diverse operational scenarios.
 Each image within the dataset is automatically annotated with detailed bounding box coordinates, providing valuable ground truth data for training and evaluation purposes.
 Also, seed images can readily be categorized into desired classes manually before populating them by outpainting.
-We may use AIDOVECL as a method to augment real vehicle image datasets which suffer from data scarcity or class imblanace.
-Augmentation with outpainted vehicles improves overall performance metrics by up to 8\% and enhances prediction of underrepresented classes by up to 20\%.
-By combining advanced detection techniques with state-of-the-art generative models, our dataset lays the groundwork for future advancements in autonomous driving, traffic analysis, and urban planning.
+We may use AIDOVECL as a method to augment real vehicle image datasets which suffer from data scarcity or class imbalance.
+Our comprehensive ablation study across multiple detection architectures clearly demonstrates the effectiveness of incorporating AIDOVECL, yielding improvements of up to 10\% in overall detection performance.
+The performance gain can rise up to 40\% in settings characterized by greater diversity of context, object scale, and placement, with underrepresented classes achieving up to 50\% higher true positives.
+These results highlight AIDOVECL’s primary value in augmenting real training data to strengthen vehicle detection, while also serving as a reliable supplement for testing in diverse scenarios.
+Beyond these performance gains, the study also offers insight into how well existing quality assessment measures capture perceptual and semantic aspects of generated images, particularly in prompt-guided image-to-image tasks like outpainting.
+By combining advanced detection techniques with state-of-the-art generative models and quality assessment tools, our pipeline and dataset facilitate progress in autonomous driving, traffic analysis, and urban planning.
+This capability is especially useful in scenarios requiring custom fine-grained classes, reducing labeling effort by decoupling manual classification from object localization and context variation.